LeanderKafemann/buttonpad/README.md

 bp[0, 0].font_size = 24  # Make the display text larger

-# Run the app:
+bp.run()  # run the app
-bp.run()
 ```

-## Layout string reference
+## Configuring the GUI with a Layout String

-The grid is described by a CSV-like string: commas separate columns, newlines separate rows.
+The multiline string of comma-separated widgets in ButtonPad is called the *layout string*: commas separate columns, newlines separate rows.
+You can specify different user interface (UI) widgets in this string:

-Token types:
-- Button (default): any unquoted text, e.g. `A`, `Click`, `7` (or prefix with `BUTTON:`)
+- Buttons: any unquoted text, e.g. `A`, `Click`, `7` (or prefixed with `BUTTON:`)
-- Label: text wrapped in single or double quotes, e.g. `'Hello'` or `"Ready"` (or prefix with `LABEL:`)
+- Label: uneditable text enclosed in single or double quotes, e.g. `'Hello'` or `"Ready"` (or prefix with `LABEL:`)
-- Text box (multiline and editable): text wrapped in square brackets, e.g. `[Name]` (or prefix with `TEXTBOX:`)
+- Text box (multiline and editable): text enclosed in square brackets, e.g. `[Name]` (or prefix with `TEXTBOX:`)
 - Image: Prefix with `IMAGE:` followed by the image filename.
-- No-merge: prefix a token with a backtick to prevent merging, e.g. `` `X``
-- Empty token: an empty cell becomes an empty button

-Merging rules:
-- Adjacent identical tokens merge into one larger element (row/column spanning).
-- Merging is rectangular: a block of identical tokens forms a single widget.
-- Prefixing a token with a backtick ` prevents merging for that cell only.

-Examples:
+Widgets with the same text in a rectangular area in the layout string will be merged into a single widget.
+If you want to have separate, unmerged widgets with the same name, put a backtick prefix.

-This creates a top row with three buttons (labelled "A", "B", and "C").
+For example, this creates a top row with three buttons (labelled "A", "B", and "C").
 The second row is a single wide, 3x1 cell button labelled "Play".
 The third row has two text labels that say "Status" and "Enabled", next to a text box with the placeholder text, "Name".
 The bottom row has three separate buttons, each labelled "Start":

 ```
 A,B,C